anahipeinadovi/vr-uach-lab/README.md

 This is a implementation of a web page made with `Angular`, to document the projets made in the social service of the `UACH VR Laboratory`.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.4.

 ## Table of Contents

 - [Prerequsites](#prerequisites)